End-to-end Inference

 import math

-# Recompute MBMP taking out plume from normalization
+# Recompute MBMP excluding the plume from the normalization

 if not offshore: